shuhz04/firm-investment-oil-shocks/README.md

 **An end-to-end empirical research workflow in Python and R**

-This portfolio project examines whether oil-price shocks reduce capital investment among U.S. manufacturing firms and whether responses are larger in energy-intensive industries.
+This portfolio project examines whether oil price shocks reduce capital investment among U.S. manufacturing firms and whether responses are larger in energy-intensive industries.
 It demonstrates a complete empirical research workflow, from raw financial and industry data preparation to panel-data estimation, dynamic inference, structural oil-shock decomposition, robustness checks, and publication-ready outputs.

 ## Research Question